Bizum + MONEI

 PCI compliance is a complex process and may leave many business owners wondering if they really need it.
 PCI compliance isn’t mandatory by law, however, it can be considered mandatory by court precedent.
 So the short answer is, if you accept credit cards in your business, your payment gateway needs to be PCI compliant.

 PCI compliance protects your business and your customers’ data.
 Data breaches cost companies millions of dollars each year.
-According to a study by Data Intelligence, the average data breach in 2019 cost companies 3.9 million
+According to a study by Data Intelligence, the average data breach in 2022 cost companies $4.35 million.

-Outside of the cost of liability for damages, insurance costs, implementing new procedures, you have the cost of your brand image and reputation, which hurts future sales.
+As well as the cost of liability for damages, insurance costs, and implementing new procedures, you have the cost of your brand image and reputation, which hurts future sales.
 If customers can’t trust you with their data, they will buy somewhere else.

-Trying to skirt compliance could cost you a lot more than implementing security to be compliant.
-Failing to be PCI compliant puts your customers and your business at risk.
+Trying to skirt PCI compliance could cost you a lot more than implementing security to be compliant.
+Failing to be compliant with PCI regulations puts your customers and your business at risk.
 You’re vulnerable to data breaches, loss of profits, and a damaged reputation with your customers.

-Additionally, if you’re victim to a data breach and you’re not PCI compliant you can be fined from $5,000 to $500,000.
-You could lose your merchant account entirely or be placed in the Visa/MasterCard Terminated Merchant File which would make you ineligible to get another merchant account for years to come.
+Additionally, if you’re a victim of a data breach and you’re not PCI compliant, you can be fined from $5,000 to $500,000.
+You could lose your virtual POS entirely or be placed in the Visa/Mastercard Terminated Merchant File which would make you ineligible to get another virtual POS for years to come.

 Though achieving and maintaining compliance is a lot of work, it’s worth it to protect your business and your customers.

 At MONEI we value our business and the security of our customers’ business.
 We protect e-commerce merchants and your customers by maintaining PCI compliance at all times.
-Confidently choose from many secure ways to collect payment information and use our API to customize your card input component.
+Confidently choose from many secure ways to collect payment information and use our Payments API to build a customized PCI compliant checkout page.

 Alexis Damen